About the ACT Test

 Sources of Information for ACT

-The ACT test is taken to qualify for college-level education especially in the United States and Canada.
-To prepare for the ACT test, you must have complete insight into the details of the test.
-There are many sources from which one can learn more about the ACT test, but one has to understand the basic structure and format of the test first.
+The ACT is taken by high school students, to qualify for college-level education especially in the United States and Canada.
+To prepare for the test, you must have complete insight into the details of the test.
+There are many sources from which one can learn more regarding the test, but one has to understand the basic structure and format of the test first.

-The ACT test has four compulsory sections and one optional or additional section.
-The four compulsory sections of the ACT test that have to be taken to complete the test are:
+The test has four compulsory sections and one optional or additional section.
+The four compulsory sections that have to be taken to complete the test are:

 - Science Reasoning